 The first onshore substation will comprise, inter alia, facilities for the connection between, or isolation of, transmission circuits and/or distribution circuits.
 These facilities will include at least one busbar to which the offshore transmission system connects and one or more circuit breakers and disconnectors.
 For the avoidance of doubt, if the substation does not include these elements, then it does not constitute the first onshore substation.

-The first onshore substation may be owned by the offshore transmission owner, the onshore transmission owner or onshore user system owner as determined by the relevant licensee and/or distribution licensee as the case may be.
+The first onshore substation may be owned by the offshore transmission owner, the onshore transmission owner or onshore user system owner as determined by the relevant transmission licensee and/or distribution licensee as the case may be.

 Normally, in the case of there being transformation facilities at the first onshore substation and unless otherwise agreed, if the offshore transmission owner owns the first onshore substation, the interface point would be on the HV busbars and, if the first onshore substation is owned by the onshore transmission owner or onshore user system owner, the interface point or user system interface point (as the case may be) would be on the LV busbars.